pritam02/InsticatorSession/README.md

 i) http://localhost:3000/test-page/test-session.html?campaign=cars

 This particular test page has the default referrer policy.
-The Referrer url is forwarded to the server by the browser in the request headers which be used to track sessions.
+The Referrer url is forwarded to the server by the browser in the request headers which can be used to track sessions.

 This page loads the client side JavaScript SDK (http://localhost:3000/instag.js).
 The SDK does not fire the analytics pixel since the Referrer is available from the request headers.